 Even with hardy breeds like the Ameraucana, you’ll eventually run into a few head-scratchers.
 Here’s how to tackle some common problems you might face.

-- “My Ameraucana stopped laying—what’s wrong?”
 This is the number one panic moment for any chicken keeper!
-Before you worry, run through this checklist, as the cause is usually simple:
+Before you worry, run through this checklist:

 - Molt: Is it late summer or fall?
 If you see feathers everywhere, she’s likely molting.
 This is a natural, annual process where she’ll stop laying to regrow her feathers.
-It can last 8-12 weeks.
-(Learn more about understanding chicken molting).
+It can last 8 to 12 weeks.
 Just provide extra protein to help her through it.

 - Age: How old is she?
 Egg production naturally slows after the first two years and will become less frequent as she gets older.

-- Daylight Hours: Chickens need about 14-16 hours of light per day to lay consistently.
+- Daylight Hours: Chickens need about 14 to 16 hours of light per day to lay consistently.
 In the short days of winter, production will naturally drop or stop.
-Many keepers, including myself, prefer to give them a natural winter break.

 - Stress: Has anything changed recently?
 A new flock member, a close call with a predator, or even a very loud construction project nearby can put them off lay temporarily.